 There are two main guidelines to consider when considering a diet focused on glycemic indicators:

-- Preferably consume foods with a medium or low GI.
+- Preferably consume foods with a medium or low glycemic index.

-- Combine high GI foods with low GI foods to balance final glucose levels.
+- Combine high glycemic index foods with low glycemic index foods to balance final glucose levels.

 It is also important to consider other factors that condition the quality of the food based on these data.
 Specifically: